FatemaAkter11/Trust-Health-Care/README.md

 # Trust-Health-Care

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create Trust Health Care](https://trust-health-care.web.app).

 ## Description
 We strive to be a leader of healthcare innovation that delivers the highest quality care while providing exceptional patient experiences in a modern and inviting environment.
 View our core services below.